vkonov2/PackingOptimization/README.md

 python rectangle_packing.py
 ```

+The pinned dependencies include `setuptools`, which restores the legacy
+`distutils` module expected by Gradio when running on Python 3.12.

 The same dependencies are also declared in `pyproject.toml`, so you can install
 the project as a package instead: